carlomilanesi/measures-rs/docs/Tutorial.md

 For some properties, it makes sense to have a 2D measure or 3D measure, and for others it does make no sense.
 For example, length, velocity, force, torque, electric field strength, and magnetic field strength are *vector properties*.
 Instead mass, temperature, time, and electric charge are *scalar properties*.

 It is useful to forbid creating vectors for scalar properties.
-To such a purpose, the statement `impl VectorProperty for Acceleration {}` just marks the property `Acceleration` as a vector property.
+To such a purpose, the statement `measures::measurement_vector_property! { Acceleration }` just marks the property `Acceleration` as a vector property.
 Later, any attempt to create a 2D or 3D measure with a unit of this property will be allowed.
 For example, this is allowed: `Measure3d<MetrePerSquareSecond>`.